harmeet651/Emotive/README.md

 npm install twilio

 //STEP TWO
+install PostgreSQL
+make a new table Emotive, add 3 columns to it
+1. id datatype - integer, primary key
+2. text datatype - text
+3. message datatype - text
+add your connection string to your code

+//STEP THREE
 unzip ngrok and run it as admin, and add the url to the twilio account to recieve messages

+//Start
 start using these commands in command promt node app.js //for making new words and saving in PostGreSQL node sms.js //to send and recieve messages

-use vhost in code to run just one script
+use vhost in code to run just one script can be used to send bulk messages too

+Thanks
+Harmeet Singh